wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 = 3.1.8 =
-- (30 Jan 2013) - removed PHP sessions and replaced with a built-in session method: WP Session Manager by Eric Mann.
+- (30 Jan 2013) - removed PHP sessions and replaced with a built-in WP session method: WP Session Manager by Eric Mann.
 - added border formatting of HTML email where it displays user info.

 = 3.1.7.3 =